What is ASC 606?

 - Post-transition revenue recognition plans: How will you track performance obligations and apply your new revenue calculation rules?
 How much manpower will be required to handle complex revenue scenarios, multiple revenue streams, and contract modification?
 How will you institute controls along the way?

-What should you look for in a revenue recognition cloud application?
+What to look for in a revenue recognition

 - Powerful, flexible data models: Revenue models continue to multiply, from product-based to SaaS to bundled and usage-based contracts.
 The right tool recognizes revenue from multiple sources, including directly from opportunities, orders, contracts, projects, and invoices.
 The data model should also handle complex use cases, including multi-element arrangements.